Official FIFA Partner List

 UNITEL's own pages describe Unitel.bo as a platform with live and recorded programmes.

-UNITEL is one of Bolivia's main broadcasters and also runs a broad digital platform strategy.
-Its own audience note says Unitel.bo carries programmes en vivo y grabados, which makes it more than a news site.
+UNITEL is one of Bolivia's main broadcasters and also runs a practical digital platform around its main site.
+Its own audience note says Unitel.bo carries programmes en vivo y grabados, and the dedicated /television/vivo page makes the browser route easy to identify.

-That matters for World Cup 2026 because a shared-rights market works best when the broadcaster has strong digital support.
-UNITEL already shows that pattern through its site and social-video channels.
+That matters for World Cup 2026 because a shared-rights market works best when the broadcaster has a clear official live destination.
+With UNITEL, the safest public digital path is Unitel.bo first, with YouTube support used for live-event coverage and updates.

 For the country version of the topic, open the How to Watch FIFA World Cup 2026 in Bolivia guide too.